abinavseelan/memory-leaks-in-javascript/README.md

 This repository is a companion demo for the talk on "Investigating Memory Leaks and performance tuning your Javascript given at [this meetup](https://www.meetup.com/preview/AngularJS-Bangalore/events/243573762)

+The slides for the talk can be found [here](https://slides.com/abinavseelan/investigating-memory-leaks)

 ## Setup Guide

 1. Clone the repository